nick-youngblut/deltaGC/README.md

 the template fragment that each read originate from is simulated and the GC content is calculated, which can be used to determine the buoyant density of the molecule in a CsCl gradient (assuming equilibruim).

-##PREREQUISTS
+## PREREQUISTS

 * [GRINDER](http://sourceforge.net/projects/biogrinder/ "GRINDER")

 ### perl modules:

-All of these (except bioperl) should be easy to install with cpan or cpanm
+All of these (except possibly bioperl) should be easy to install with cpan or cpanm (at least on *nix systems).

 * Getopt::Euclid
 * Parallel::ForkManager